Want to stay in touch with elephant? Get 10 free articles a week: subscribe free to our Best of the Week newsletter

 But a few nagging observations wouldn’t leave me.

 1. First of all, I’m of Indian heritage.
 I’m brown.
 You look at me and you know I’m ethnic.
 I speak the language and still have many extended family members in India and I go back to visit often.
-By and large (and I’m generalizing since it’s not always the case) but yoga in the West is increasingly becoming a trendy diversion for the affluent and bored—or those who are obsessed with the body beautiful and the cult of hedonism which follows that.
+By and large (and I’m generalizing, since it’s not always the case) but yoga in the West is increasingly becoming a trendy diversion for the affluent and bored—or those who are obsessed with the body beautiful and the cult of hedonism which follows that.

 Now, I see yoga branching out into such things like chocolate yoga or trance dance yoga, where in short, the culture of the nightclub or rave is being super-imposed onto yoga.

-India is still deeply conservative, socially; arranged marriages are still the norm in the villages and were also the norm in the big cities, until maybe twenty years ago.
+India is still deeply conservative, socially; arranged marriages are still the norm in the villages and were also the norm in the big cities, until maybe 20 years ago.
 Binge drinking, sexual promiscuity and drug taking, which are elements of the club culture, are strongly frowned upon and considered socially unacceptable in many social circles in India.
 But yet, it is being passed off as something that is a part of yoga by North American suburban kids and marketers looking for the next big trend…when it just isn’t true.

 I can barely make out one non-Caucasian at this Bikram yoga training session.